ArturKovacs/GL-raytracer/README.md

 MOVEMENT:
-You can move with w,a,s,d
-Holding SHIFT will make you move faster
+You can move with w,a,s,d.
+Holding SHIFT will make you move faster.
-If you press SPACE, your mouse will be tracked and you can look around Pressing SPACE again releases the mouse
+If you press SPACE, your mouse will be tracked and you can look around.
+Pressing SPACE again releases the mouse

 Feel free to play with fragment.glsl and vertex.glsl:
 The core of the raytracer is in fragment.glsl.
 However there are some properties that can be changed in vertex.glsl (eg camera field of view)

-TIP:
-Change the scene in fragment.glsl by commenting out the current sphere and light set and uncommenting an other set (Or even create your own scene)
+TIP: Change the scene in fragment.glsl by commenting out the current sphere and light set and uncommenting an other set.
+(Or even create your own scene)

 You can resize the window but remember: higher resolutions will decrease performance